iMissile/Self.Writing/Analysts/R_tools_and_links.md

 Intuitics increases the speed with which data insights reach decision makers.
 Instead of waiting for the data science team to rerun an analysis, a business user can now do it on her own, with her data and parameters, in an intuitive web application, built in Intuitics.
 - [Intuitics](https://www.intuitics.com/) turns your R, SAS and Python models into interactive web apps, quickly and easily
 - [Plotly](https://plot.ly/).
 Collaborative data science.
 Plotly is the easiest way to graph and share your data.
+- [Lightning](http://lightning-viz.org/) is a data-visualization server providing API-based access to reproducible, web-based, interactive visualizations.
+It includes a core set of visualization types, but is built for extendability and customization.
+Lightning supports modern libraries like d3.js and three.js, and is designed for interactivity over large data sets and continuously updating data streams.
 - [Import.io](https://import.io/).
 Instantly Turn Web Pages into Data.
 No Plugin, No Training, No Setup.
 - [KeyLines Network Visualization](http://keylines.com/).
 KeyLines is a technology for understanding connected data.
 By exploring the networks and in your data, you will find patterns and trends that are otherwise hidden, generating actionable insight.
 - [CHARTED](http://www.charted.co/).
 Beautiful, automatic charts.